Public Retirement Research Lab (PRRL)Carly Miller2023-02-02T09:03:02-05:00

 EBRI — a nonpartisan, tax-exempt organization — was created in 1978 for the purpose of contributing to sound employee benefit programs and public policy through independent, objective, fact-based research and education.
 To learn more about them, please click here.

-For decades, EBRI has successfully maintained a secure database containing over half of all national 401(k) data.
-The industry has used this data to conduct research to create better outcomes for private sector participants.
+For decades, EBRI has successfully maintained a secure database containing 401(k) data for tens of millions of participants.
+The 401(k) industry has used these data to conduct research to create better outcomes for private sector participants.
 NAGDCA is partnering with EBRI to leverage this experience, and create a primary data resource for public sector plans.

 We have two goals with this project.
 The first is to provide our members with the highest quality benchmarking data and research available so you can make informed decisions to improve your plan.
-The second is to reduce the workload from plan sponsors and their staff during this process.
+The second is to minimize the workload for plan sponsors, their staff, and their service providers during this process.

 Your data security is our top priority.
-Your plan’s data will be completely encrypted by your record keeper before it is sent to the database.
+Your plan’s data will be completely masked by your record keeper before it is sent to the database.
 This will ensure total security for your plan.

 The following is a detailed description of the data transfer process: